Duplicate Content and SEO: Is There Really a Penalty?

 If multiple versions of a page must continue to co-exist, as is often the case on ecommerce sites with multiple product variation URLs, you’ll need to help the URLs play nice with search engines.

 But if the duplicate content is somewhat accidental and there’s truly just one primary version of a page, then resolving duplicate content issues comes down to pointing users and search engines to the right URL.
 In most cases, the right URL is the most recent, informative and robust page; consider analyzing each page version to see which ranks for the most organic keywords.
-In most cases, this will also be the URL that captures the most organic sessions.
+This will also frequently be the URL that captures the most organic sessions.

 Once you know where to point search engines, here’s how to fix duplicate content.